aherne/c-data-structures-api/README.md

 ##How it works##

 The API itself is nothing more than a collection of decoupled independent components and their dependencies.
 Each component corresponds to a data structure designed polymorphically by an interface-implementation principle.
 Each component has a polymorphic iterator attached that mirrors component structure.
-Shared behavior was delegated to dependency classes/functions for encapsulation and maximum reusal.
+Shared behavior was delegated to dependency classes/functions for encapsulation and independent reusal.

 ###Components###